 He lived with the natives, learned their language, immersed himself in their culture until he could earn their trust and love.
 He began teaching the children who could hardly mutter two words together in English how to read and write.
 Today, they speak good English and most of his students have proceeded to higher institutions.
 Below is a recent audio interview we had with missionary Leviticus Makpa earlier this year.

 On the Friday 21st of May 2021, several hoards of Fulani herdsmen invaded his missionary base, like a swarm of bees.
 Bro Leviticus and his family had to hide out in a cave to avoid capture.
-However, they were eventually captured and Bro Leviticus was tortured by these Fulani herdsmen for more than 12 hours, and then killed along with his 2 years old son.
+However, they were eventually captured and Bro Leviticus was tortured by these Fulani herdsmen for more than 12 hours, and then killed along with his three-year-old son, Godsend Makpa.
 His wife and little daughter were forced to watch the entire gruesome torturing and killing.

-Through it all, Leviticus never backed out on his faith in God.
+His only offense was that he served God.
+However, through it all, Leviticus never backed out on his faith in God.
 He died a death of a martyr for the glory that only a few people will ever receive in the kingdom of God.
-He was buried the next day by Christians, friends, and family with a powerful revival.
+The remains of late Evangelist Leviticus Markus Makpa was laid to rest alongside his three-year-old son, Godsend in Suleja, Niger state on Saturday 22nd May 2021.
+He was buried by Christians, friends, and family with a powerful revival.

 UPDATE ON BROTHER LEVITICUS

 I must inform you that Brother Leviticus has been carried with his son by the angels into the presence of His King.